ArcherHeffern/casm/README.md

 ## Features
 - Easily upload assembly files using drag and drop
+- Testing Framework for viewing or integration into other tools
 - Aids in visualization via single step and continue.
 Or jump to the end if thats not for you.
 - Get fast feedback to program changes.
 Casm detects changes to your assembly source file and automatically reloads file
 - Find syntax errors quickly with descriptive error messages